qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

    * - **Layer with projection**
      - ``OUTPUT``
      - [raster]
-     - The output raster layer (with a the projection information)
+     - The output raster layer (with the new projection information)

 .. _gdalextractprojection: